corytophanes/BIO_BIT_Bioinformatics_209/README.md

-# Welcome to GitHub Page for the Workshop in Applied Bioinformatics using R and Phyton
+# Workshop in Applied Bioinformatics using R and Phyton
-## (St. John's University: BIO/BIT 209: Bioinformatics)
+## St. John's University: BIO/BIT 209: Bioinformatics

 ### Course Description:
 Biology is becoming a data science where high-throughput methodologies produce vast amounts of heterogeneous data that require analysis, mining, synthesis and effective delivery of such results (e.g., papers, presentations, reports).
 This course is a workshop designed to introduce graduate students in biology and biotechnology to practical applications of bioinformatics.
 As any workshop, this class consists of hands-on and practical training experiences, and it is not a regular course where the instructor feeds you with pieces of information.
 For this purpose, we will use R as our standard coding language, but we will introduce Python at later stage of this class.
 During this workshop, students will follow recipes and worked examples in a dedicate resource (an online book designed specifically for this class).